bryankulba/design595/Design_595-Project_2-Landing_Page.md

 Obviously, since this is a class project, things will differ from an IRL project:

 ## Client
 There will be no real client, so we're doing two things.
 The instructor and TA will the client contact for the project.
 You can ask either any questions and they can offer feedback on any stage of the process.
-Presentations will be made to the instructor and the TA.
+Presentations for the research and planning will be made to the instructor and the TA.

 ## Research
 Since there's no real organization to interview, you can skip this stage of research but as part of the research process deliverable, you will include a list of questions you would ask if they were real.